fdelacruz/dotfiles/README.md

 ## LICENSE

-dotfiles is © 2013-2015 Francisco De La Cruz.
-It is free software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.
+Copyright © 2013-2016 Francisco De La Cruz.

+This is free software and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.